2BB2 400

-The coupled wheels, rather than individual traction motors, encouraged resistance to wheelslip.
+The coupled wheels, rather than individual traction motors, enhanced resistance to wheelslip.
 This advantage was recognised and influenced future French designs, such as the typically French monomotor bogie rather than the axle-hung traction motors used elsewhere.

+Further, the pilot and trailing trucks under the through main frame were specially-designed by K.de Kandó in guiding both adjacent (!) driving axles; it might be considered a combination of Krauss-Helmholtz, Krauss-Lotter pilot, and Beugniot-Baldwin trucks, but featured some intricacies for a gradual transfer of guiding flange forces to the driving axles.